MicrosoftDocs/cognitive-toolkit-docs/articles/ReleaseNotes/CNTK_2_2_Release_Notes.md

 ## Keras and Tensorboard
 ### Multi-GPU support for Keras on CNTK.

 We added an article to elaborated how to conduct parallel training on CNTK with Keras.
-Details are [here](http://docs.microsoft.com/en-us/cognitive-toolkit/Using-CNTK-MultiGPU-Support-with-Keras).
+For more information, see [CNTK Multi-GPU Support with Keras](/cognitive-toolkit/Using-CNTK-MultiGPU-Support-with-Keras).

 ### Tensorboard image support for CNTK.

 We added the image feature support for TensorBoard.
 Now CNTK users can use TensorBoard to display images.
-More details and examples can be found [here](http://docs.microsoft.com/en-us/cognitive-toolkit/Using-TensorBoard-for-Visualization).
+More details and examples can be found [here](/cognitive-toolkit/Using-TensorBoard-for-Visualization).

 ### Acknowledgments
 We thank the following community members for their contributions:+